 Workplace accidents and injuries cost corporations millions of dollars and thousands of hours lost every year.
 They also have a profound, often lifelong impact on workers.
 Introducing a safety culture into your organization, where safety is valued as an integral part of the business’s operation, not only saves the business time and money, it also builds a committed, loyal, healthy workforce.
-This one-day safety in the workplace workshop will give participants the foundation to start building your safety culture.
+This one-day workshop will give participants the foundation to start building your safety culture.

 This one-day workshop will help you teach participants how to:

 - Understand the difference between a safety program and a safety culture

 - Use resources to help you understand the regulations in your area

 - Launch a safety committee

 - Identify hazards and reduce them

 - Apply hiring measures that can improve safety

 - Explain what a safety training program will involve